hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 **Let's try this!**

-:white_check_mark: Open your text editor.
+ :arrow_forward: Open your text editor.

-:white_check_mark: Copy the previous code into an empty file to make your basic HTML page.
+ :arrow_forward: Copy the previous code into an empty file to make your basic HTML page.

-:white_check_mark: Save the file in `yourDirectory` and call the file `index.html`.
+ :arrow_forward: Save the file in `yourDirectory` and call the file `index.html`.

-:white_check_mark: Open your index.html file with your browser.
+ :arrow_forward: Open your index.html file with your browser.

 [This](https://nieneb.github.io/html_example/) is what it should look like!